 Indie Authors

-Over 20 indie authors, including those from small presses and self-published works, will be on the first level of Richland Library Main.
-Discover a variety of genres and support local talent by connecting with these authors in person.
+Over 20 indie authors, including those from small presses and self-published works, will be at the Indie Author Alley found on the first level of Richland Library Main.
+Explore a variety of genres and support local talent by meeting authors and picking up signed copies of their books.

 • Danny Baldwin writes fast-paced, cinematic sci-fi inspired by the stories he longed to read.
 His ongoing series, VIGILANCE, blends 1940s super-science with modern sensibilities, delivering pulp action without the tropes.
 He lives in South Carolina with his wife and dogs.